gsantopaolo/gsantopaolo.github.io/_posts/2025-01-07-everything-you-need-to-know-about-fine-tuning-llms.md

     - **Quality Filtering:** Apply rule-based filters or more sophisticated techniques (e.g., using reward models or another language model as a judge) to discard low-quality samples.
     - **Data Exploration:** Utilize tools for clustering and visualization (such as topic clustering algorithms) to understand the dataset and identify areas for improvement.

-You can also see [The FAA Balloon Flying Handbook Dataset](https://genmind.ch/the-faa-balloon-flying-handbook-dataset/)
+You can also see [The FAA Balloon Flying Handbook Dataset](https://genmind.ch/the-faa-balloon-flying-handbook-dataset/){: .prompt-tip }

 ---